robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-subset-sum.md

 ## Q1: How do you reduce Subset Sum to Partition?

+**Answer:** Add balancing elements to create equal partition.

+**Key Insight:**
+- If subset sums to t, add elements that force equal partition
+- Add elements 2T - t and T + t where T is total sum
+- These balance the partition

+**Hint:** The key is to add two elements that, together with the subset and its complement, create equal sums.
+If one partition has the subset (sum t) and 2T-t, the other has the complement (sum T-t) and T+t, both sum to 2T.

 ### 1. NP-Completeness Proof of Partition: Solution Validation

 **Partition Problem:**